The 3 Types of Hearing Loss

 Hearing aids are offered in the following sizes.
 While some sizes offer better amplification for different types of hearing loss, we can ensure you a comfortable fit with minimal visibility.

 Listen 2 Life Hearing Center is the expert in assessing and diagnosing hearing loss and disorders.
-In addition, we are thoroughly familiar with just about every heating aid model and type, from Siemens to Sonic, Oticon, Phonak, Starkey, and seboTEK.
+In addition, we are thoroughly familiar with just about every heating aid model and type, from Oticon to Signia (Siemens), Sonic, Phonak, and Starkey.